Blizzard of Souls (film): Synopsis

 After witnessing his mother being shot by the invading Imperial German Army, sixteen-year-old Artūrs, together with his father, decides to enlist in the national Latvian Riflemen battalions of the Imperial Russian Army in hopes of getting revenge and finding glory.
-Artūrs goes on to fight in World War I on the Eastern Front, where he loses his father and brother and quickly becomes disillusioned.
-He joins Bolsheviks, but when ordered to execute his friend he realizes Bolshevik disregard for them and desserts, returning to his newly-proclaimed country to fight in the Latvian War of Independence and start everything from scratch.
+Artūrs goes on to fight in World War I on the Eastern Front, where he loses his father and brother, and quickly becomes disillusioned.
+He joins the Bolsheviks, but when he is ordered to execute his friend, he realizes the Bolshevik's disregard for them and deserts, returning to his newly-proclaimed country to fight in the Latvian War of Independence and start everything from scratch.

 Cast

 Production

 Oto Brantevics, the actor for the lead role of Artūrs, was selected out of 1,300 candidates, despite Brantevics having no prior acting experience.
-Former Minister of Defence Raimonds Bergmanis made a cameo appearance in the film, while the then Minister of Defence Artis Pabriks appeared as an extra.
+Former Minister of Defence Raimonds Bergmanis made a cameo appearance in the film, while the then-Minister of Defence Artis Pabriks appeared as an extra.
 Several of the battle scenes were shot at the locations where the historical battles had taken place.
 Valdis Celmiņš drew inspiration for his cinematography from Christian Berger's concept of avoiding wide establishing shots by using a wide lens for medium shots and closeups, as well as László Nemes' film Son of Saul.

 Reception

 Box office

-During the first five weeks of screening the film was seen by more than 200,000 people, making it the most-watched film since the restoration of Latvian independence.
+During the first five weeks of screening the film was seen by more than 200,000 people, making it the most-watched film since the second restoration of Latvian independence in 1991.